bitcraze/bitcraze-website/src/products/crazyflie-2-1-brushless.md

 Stick to these guidelines ensure maximum safety:
 - You should check your drone before and after each flight to make sure it’s working properly and there isn’t any damage.
 - Don’t make contact with a spinning propeller.
 A spinning propeller is hazardous if carelessly handled.
-Avoid sticking your fingers close to them.
+Always avoid getting your fingers too close to them.
 - When possible, build, test and configure your drone without its propellers attached.
 - Avoid catching the drone mid-flight or while it’s landing.
 - Always make sure that the path of your drone is clear to avoid any accidents.